Changissnz/why_western_minimalism/README.md

 Maximization pushes meta-form, sourced from principle, into technical rigidity primed for the makers' purpose and possibly with no proof or material support from those not part of the base setting.
 These processes are serious and cannot be close to final without also failing.
-Results of completion for function in zones of performance and/or chaos.
+Commitment for results of completion: functionalities and appearances in zones of performance and/or chaos.
 Must there be an endgame from some of these minds, what difference does it make, and why must the possibility of the existence of an "endgame" be important?